dvlab-research/SNR-Aware-Low-Light-Enhance/README.md

 For SMID, we use its full images and also transfer the RAWdata to RGB, since our work explores low-light image enhancement in the RGB domain.

 You can download our processed datasets for SID and SMID from [baidu pan](https://pan.baidu.com/s/1HRr-5LJO0V0CWqtoctQp9w) (验证码: gplv) and [baidu pan](https://pan.baidu.com/s/1Qol_4GsIjGDR8UT9IRZbBQ) (验证码: btux), and there should contain "SMID_Long_np and SMID_LQ_np" and "long_sid2 and short_sid2".
+Moreover, the SMID dataset can also be downloaeded from [google pan](https://drive.google.com/drive/folders/1OV4XgVhipsRqjbp8SYr-4Rpk3mPwvdvG?usp=sharing).

 ### SDSD dataset
 Different from original SDSD datasets with dynamic scenes, we utilize its static version (the scenes are the same of original SDSD).

 And you can download the SDSD-indoor and SDSD-outdoor from [baidu pan](https://pan.baidu.com/s/1rfRzshGNcL0MX5soRNuwTA) (验证码: jo1v) and [baidu pan](https://pan.baidu.com/s/1JzDQnFov-u6aBPPgjSzSxQ) (验证码: uibk), and there should contain "indoor_static_np" and "outdoor_static_np".
+They can also be downloaded from [google pan](https://drive.google.com/drive/folders/14TF0f9YQwZEntry06M93AMd70WH00Mg6?usp=share_link).

 ## Project Setup